 1. Minimalism.
 Not the minimalism in which you have one pair of jeans and are kind of miserable because you got rid of all your stuff, you secretly still wanted.
 Minimalism in the sense of constantly questioning if you still really enjoy something and if you should get rid of it.
 This goes for material things like books, clothes etc., but also things you follow on internet and people you are connected with, online and offline.
 Discard what doesn’t add to your life, double down on the things that do.

-2. I Set a timer when I start scrolling.
+2. Set a timer.
 I set it to max 15 minutes and even when I do I stop earlier because the thought of the silly act keeps going through my brain.
 It doesn’t have to be a real timer.
 Just being aware of the fact you are going to scroll without a real goal triggers a notion of ridiculousness.

 3. Leave your phone in the living room when you go to bed.
 The bedroom is for rest.

 4. Leave your phone at home when you meet with people.
 If you have to take it, put it somewhere out of reach.
 By the love of god, please do.
 Reaching for your phone every two minutes might seem harmless, but it destroys way more than you are willing to give up.